dizzweb-GmbH/dizzbase/README.md

 ## Starting the backend server from your index.js file

+   The initialization of the dizzbase server requires accessing the database and is therefore executed async.
 To start the server simply do something like this:

       const { Console } = require('console');
       const dizzbase = require ('dizzbase');